 Researcher Links Travel Grants

-Researcher Links Travel Grants provide financial support for early-career researchers in the Philippines to undertake an international research placement in the UK, and vice versa, to strengthen links for future collaboration, build research capacity and enhance the researcher's career opportunities.
-Researcher Links Travel Grants in the Philippines are open to early-career researchers and researchers who have a Master’s degree and a publication track record, specifically three refereed publications.
+Researcher Links Travel Grants provide financial support for early-career researchers in the Philippines to undertake an international research placement in the UK to strengthen links for future collaboration, build research capacity and enhance the researcher's career opportunities.

 You can keep up-to-date with all British Council calls via the Euraxess UK newsletter by subscribing here.